Professor O’Brien passed away on December 20, 2018 after a brief illness.

 David M. O’Brien is the Leone Reaves and George W. Spicer Professor at the University of Virginia.

-Mr. O’Brien has been a Judicial Fellow and Research Associate at the Supreme Court of the U.S., held Fulbright Teaching and Research Awards at Oxford University, England, the University of Bologna, Italy, and in Japan, and was a Visiting Fellow at the Russell Sage Foundation in New York, and Visiting Professor at Institut d’Etudes Politique Universite Lumiere-Lyon 2, as well as Fudan Senior Fellow -2017 at Fudan University Law School, Shanghai, China.
+Mr. O’Brien has been a Judicial Fellow and Research Associate at the Supreme Court of the U.S., held Fulbright Teaching and Research Awards at Oxford University, England (1987-1988), the University of Bologna, Italy(1999), and in Japan (Summers, 1993 and 1994), and was a Visiting Fellow at the Russell Sage Foundation in New York (1981-1982), and Visiting Professor at Institut d’Etudes Politique Universite Lumiere-Lyon 2 (2006), as well as Fulbright Specialist Lecturer on Constitutional Law and Politics at Pontificia Universidade Catolica do Ro Rio Grande do Sul, Porto Alegre, Brazil (2017), and a Fudan Senior Fellow -2017 and 2018 (Summers) at Fudan University Law School, Shanghai, China.
 He served as a commissioner on the U.S.–Japan Conference on Cultural and Educational Exchange and the Japan-U.S. Friendship Commission.